abdullin/gtd/Readme.md

 ## Running the Sample

-To run the sample, enter the web folder and execute
+To run the sample:

+1. Install _Node.JS_.
+2. Browse to `web` folder and execute:

-    > ./watch-and-run
+        > ./run

-then open your browser at `http://localhost:3000`
+3. Open your browser at `http://localhost:3000`

 ## Updates and News